FreuMi/remap/README.md

-# RML Mapping Reverse Engineering
+# ReMap: RML Mapping Reverse Engineering

 This tool **reverse engineers an RML mapping document** for a given CSV source data and RDF output graph.
 The generated mapping document is functionally equivalent to the original **unknown RML mapping**, ensuring it produces the same RDF output but may use different RML constructs.